 FCO Human Rights Report 2019

-Indonesia is currently not a Human Rights Priority Country for the UK government.
+Nigeria is currently not a Human Rights Priority Country for the UK government.

 APPG Commentary on the current state of Freedom of Religion or Belief 2019

 Nigeria is a country of 203 million people split almost evenly between Muslims (51.6% – predominantly mainstream Sunni but also including Sufi and Shia sects) and Christians (46.9% – including Catholic, Anglican, Baptist, Evangelical, Methodist, Pentecostal, Presbyterian, The Church of Jesus Christ of Latter-day Saints, Jehovah’s Witnesses, and other denominations).
 The remaining population is made up of small communities of Jews, Baha’is, atheists, and holders of indigenous beliefs.

 Nigeria’s federal constitution guarantees freedom of thought, conscience, religion or belief to all citizens.
 However, despite positive rhetoric, the President Muhammadu Buhari-led government was unable to notably improve the FoRB situation in Nigeria during the reporting period.
 Although the government has claimed victory against Boko Haram, the organisation remains a significant threat to both Christians and Muslims.
 For example, in June 2018, twin suicide bomb attacks during a Muslim religious celebration in Damboa, Borno State, killed at least 31 people and injured more than 48 people.